RedhawkSDR/assets/sdr/components/autocorrelate/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.autocorrelate`.
-This component is a frequency domain implemenation of a windowed autocorrelation algorithm.
+Contains the source and build script for the REDHAWK `rh.autocorrelate` component.
+This component is a frequency domain implementation of a windowed autocorrelation algorithm.
 This algorithm works by windowing the input data to break it up into separate frames.
-Each frame is independently autocorrelated with each other using a &quot;full&quot; autocorrelation which includes the full transient response.
+Each frame is independently autocorrelated with each other using a &quot;full&quot; autocorrelation, which includes the full transient response.
 This is efficiently computed in the frequency domain.